expressjs/expressjs.com/CONTRIBUTING.md

 ## Help translate the docs to other languages

-We need volunteers to help translate the Express docs to other languages.
+We are looking for volunteers to help translate the Express docs to other languages.

 Interested?
 Please follow these steps: